 Pesto Vegetable Frittata

-- 1/4 cup milk - any variety of milk, so long as it's unsweetened, is suitable
+- 1/4 cup milk of choice - any variety is fine, so long as it's unsweetened

 - 2 tbsp pesto

-- 1 tsp garlic powder - can also use a fresh clove of garlic, crushed
+- 1 tsp garlic powder - can substitute 1 fresh glove of garlic, finely chopped/grated

 - 1 tsp salt